-With more than 450 attorneys across seven offices, our attorneys represent Fortune 500 companies, multinational corporations, major financial institutions, insurance companies, and a wide range of public companies and private businesses worldwide.
+With almost 500 attorneys across six offices, our attorneys represent Fortune 500 companies, multinational corporations, major financial institutions, insurance companies, and a wide range of public companies and private businesses worldwide.
 We pride ourselves on being the kind of attorneys that clients enjoy working with.

 While we proudly call Texas home, we provide clients comprehensive services in a broad range of practice areas, and our reach extends around the globe.
 With one-third of our legal work coming from clients who have been with us for 10 or more years, our team focuses on enhancing client value and effective project management.

 W. J. J. Smith set up his practice in Dallas and formed the foundation of what would become Jackson Walker.

 The practice grew when brothers George and John C. Robertson brought their legal practices to Dallas and partnered with W. J. J. Smith.

 Founding partner John C. Robertson became general counsel for the Dallas Times Herald.